mailjet/api-documentation/guides/_parse-api.md

 In the <code>Parts</code> collection, the <code>ContentRef</code> property is here to link a specific part (<code>Html</code> or <code>Text</code> for instance) to its associated headers.

 Also, note that the <code>CustomID</code> and the <code>Payload</code> properties are returned back if they were provided in the original message sent through the [Send API](#send-transactional-email)

+Finally, be advised that most <code>Headers</code> will be provided as arrays containing the multiple header lines of the parsed email.
+Some headers in the payload will be represented by single strings:

+ - Date
+ - From
+ - Sender
+ - Reply-To
+ - To
+ - Cc
+ - Bcc
+ - Message-ID
+ - In-Reply-To
+ - References
+ - Subject
+ - Date

 ##Manage attachments